Questions and answers on COVID-19: Basic facts

 It is impossible to know when an influenza virus first infected humans, but convincing reports of influenza pandemics date back several hundred years.
 In a normal influenza year, about 1 in 1 000 people who develop seasonal flu die.
 The highest burden of disease for seasonal influenza is among children below the age of five years and in individuals older than 65 years of age.

 The viruses that cause COVID-19 and seasonal flu can spread between people who are in close contact with one another.
-Both are spread mainly by large and small virus-containing particles that are expelled when infected people cough, sneeze or talk.
+Both are mainly spread by virus-containing particles that are expelled when infected people cough, sneeze or talk.
 The virus that causes COVID-19 seems to spread more easily than influenza and much more easily than SARS.

 Vaccines against COVID-19 have only recently become available, while influenza vaccines were developed as early as the 1930s.
 No vaccine is available for SARS.

-SARS-CoV-2 is mainly spread via respiratory droplets, including aerosols, from an infected person who sneezes, coughs, speaks, sings or breathes in close proximity to other people.
-Droplets can be inhaled or deposited in the nose and mouth or on the eyes.
+SARS-CoV-2 is mainly spread via virus-containing particles from an infected person who sneezes, coughs, speaks, sings or breathes in close proximity to other people.
+Virus-containing particles can be inhaled or deposited in the nose and mouth or on the eyes.

-More rarely, infection may be due to contact with surfaces contaminated with droplets.
+More rarely, infection may be due to contact with surfaces contaminated with virus-infected particles.

 The virus can survive on some surfaces for a few hours (copper, cardboard) and on others for up to a number of days (plastic and stainless steel).
 However, the amount of viable virus declines over time and it is rarely present on surfaces in sufficient amounts to cause infection.